Emergency Dental Care

 Are you having a dental emergency?

-If you believe you are having a dental emergency, please contact us immediately at 208.735.1415 for a same-day appointment.
-If it is outside of our office hours (M-Th 8:00AM-5PM, F 8AM-2PM) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.
+If you believe you are having a dental emergency, please contact us immediately at 208.735.1415 for a same-day appointment, we maintain limited availability for emergencies.
+We cannot offer walk-in care however, please contact us before you arrive to ensure availability.
+If it is outside of our office hours (M-Th 8:00AM-5PM, F 8AM-2PM, hours may vary) or we were unable to answer the phone, please leave a message and we will return your call as soon as possible.

 Cost of a Dental Emergency